aliutkus/beads-presentation/README.md

 ### Interactive jupyter

-Through conda:
+Hopefully, this should work through conda.
+Go to the presentation directory, then create the `beads-presentation` environment through:
 > conda env create -f environment.yml

+then, activate this environment:
+* Windows: `activate beads-environment`
+* max/linux: `source activate beads-environment`

+If that does not work, you will unfortunately have to install the dependencies manually...
-Then, you can run the jupyter notebook:
+In any case, just run the jupyter notebook:

 > jupyter notebook